mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 - *alpha/alpha-backend.h* contains the definition of a structure that one would need to implement in order to provide a new backend for your microservice;
-- *alpha/alpha-admin.h* contains the functions to create and destroy an admin object, as well as admin functions to interact with a provider;
-- *alpha/alpha-provider-handle.h* contains the definition of a provider handle.
-  This type of construct is often used in Mochi services to encapsulate an address and a provider id.

 The implementation of all these functions is located in the *src* directory.
 The source also includes functionalities such as a small header-based logging library.